datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

 ## Clustering

 In OpenRefine, clustering means "finding groups of different values that might be alternative representations of the same thing".
-For example, the two strings "New York" and "new york" are very likely to refer to the same concept and just have capitalization differences.
-Likewise, "Gödel" and "Godel" probably refer to the same person.
+For example, the two strings `New York` and `new york` are very likely to refer to the same concept and just have capitalization differences.
+Likewise, `Gödel` and `Godel` probably refer to the same person.
 Clustering is a very powerful tool for cleaning datasets which contain misspelled or mistyped entries.
 OpenRefine has several clustering algorithms built in.
 Experiment with them, and learn more about these algorithms and how they work.

->  - In the scientificName Text Facet we created in the step above, click the _Cluster_ button.
+1. In the `scientificName` Text Facet we created in the step above, click the `Cluster` button.
->  - In the resulting pop-up window, you can change the Method and the Keying Function.
-Try different combinations to
-> see what different mergers of values are suggested.
+2. In the resulting pop-up window, you can change the `Method` and the `Keying Function`.
+Try different combinations to see what different mergers of values are suggested.
->  - Select the _key collision_ method and _metaphone3_ keying function.
+3. Select the `key collision` method and `metaphone3` keying function.
 It should identify three clusters.
-> Click the _Merge?_ box beside each, then click _Merge Selected and Recluster_ to
-> apply the corrections to the dataset.
+4. Click the `Merge?` box beside each, then click `Merge Selected and Recluster` to apply the corrections to the dataset.
-> - Try selecting different Methods and Keying Functions again, to see what new mergers are suggested.
-You may find there are
-> still improvements that can be made, but don't Merge again; just Close when you're done.
-We'll now
-> see other operations that will help us detect and correct the remaining problems,
-> and that have more general uses besides.
+4. Try selecting different `Methods` and `Keying Functions` again, to see what new merges are suggested.
+You may find there are still improvements that can be made, but don't `Merge` again; just `Close` when you're done.
+We'll now see other operations that will help us detect and correct the remaining problems, and that have other, more general uses.

 [More on clustering](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)